ORCHARD PROJECT APPLICATION FREQUENTLY ASKED QUESTIONS:

 The Orchard Project was founded by artists for artists as a place to support theatre companies and bold artist and their continued excellence by providing them with an opportunity to take risks in an ideal location.
 We take no financial interest in the work we help create.
 We instead look at our work as a necessary part of production, want to assist production in any way possible, and thus assume that we will be seen by all parties as an associate producer with no financial interest.

-In addition, on the title page of all printed materials of future readings, workshops, productions, recordings and publications of projects developed at the Orchard Project, the company will publish[TITLE OF PLAY] WAS DEVELOPED, IN PART, WITH THE SUPPORT OF THE ORCHARD PROJECT, A PROGRAM OF THE EXCHANGE.
+In addition, on the title page of all printed materials of future readings, workshops, productions, recordings and publications of projects developed at the Orchard Project, the company will publish[TITLE OF PLAY] WAS DEVELOPED, IN PART, WITH THE SUPPORT OF THE ORCHARD PROJECT.
 Contracted commissions or producers do not affect the selection of projects for the Orchard Project, and commercial producers can also apply.

-Failure to comply with any of the above terms and conditions will render in a penalty fee, payable to the Exchange, and render the artist or company ineligible to apply to the Orchard Project in the future.
+Failure to comply with any of the above terms and conditions will render in a penalty fee, payable to the Association for the Development of Dramatic Arts, and render the artist or company ineligible to apply to the Orchard Project in the future.

 ANY MORE QUESTIONS?
 EMAIL US AT INFO@ORCHARDPROJECT.ORG